LibrariesHacked/librarieshacked-web/README.md

-Libraries hacked website
+Libraries Hacked website
 =============================

-The main public website for libraries hacked, built using Pico CMS.
+The main public website for Libraries Hacked, built using Pico CMS.

 What it is
 -----------

-Libraries hacked is a website aimed at promoting open data and technology hacks in libraries.
+Libraries hacked is aimed at promoting open data and technology hacks in libraries.
 It is currently deployed to [https://www.librarieshacked.org](https://www.librarieshacked.org).
 The website is built using [Pico CMS](http://picocms.org), an easy to use flat file content management system.

 This repository contains all the custom configuration and code required to set up the website - additional Pico code is required to run the website.
 This is decribed in the directory structure.

 Supporting technology
 ---------------------